 We say this often, and we want them to know that we mean it.
 We want them to put their own families first.
 We want them to put their spouse before their siblings.
 We want them to put their home about their parents.
 This wording gives them the freedom to do so – and remind them continually that we place a high importance upon their adult lives.

 P.S.
-Don’t forget to check in on December 9th (or subscribe to our blog below, so you don’t miss anything!) to the podcast episode about Christmas With College and Adult Kids.
+Don’t forget to check out the podcast episode about Christmas With College and Adult Kids!

 ...and download my Kid's Faves list plus get access to my language arts freebies!